-The maximum measured daily 8 hour running mean for 2016 are presented in Table 8.1, for all sites.
-Data capture was at least 85% at all sites apart from Edinburgh St Leonards, where data capture was 68%.
-All values are below the lower assessment threshold of 5 mg m^{-3} .
+The maximum measured daily 8 hour running mean for 2017 are presented in Table 8.1, for all sites.
+Data capture was greater than 85% at all sites apart from London Marylebone Road during 2017, where data capture was 72%.
+All values are below the lower assessment threshold of 5 mg m-3.